-Advising an employer participating in an industry-wide occupational pension scheme in relation to an actuarial valuation under Part 3 of the Pensions Act 2004, and its options vis a vis the scheme trustee resulting from reliance upon negligently prepared instruments recording the contribution liability resulting from the valuation.
+Advising an employer participating in an industry-wide occupational pension scheme in relation to loss suffered as a result of a negligently prepared actuarial valuation.

 Advising a number of individuals in relation to their SIPPs and the application of the provisions of the Finance Act 2004 relating to investment-regulated pension schemes and specifically investments in taxable property (including residential property).